lmvaughan/Info_Vis_P5/README.md

 2.)
 Open CMD run the commain npm i http-server

 3.)
-Open file explorer, navigate to the folder
+Open file explorer, navigate to the folder containing these project files

 4.)
 In the select the directory and delete it, then type cmd.exe